| | Dr. Alleyne's address to the I Regional

 would like you to give a round of applause for the support of the

-I think it is important to recognize also
+Government of Brazil to BIREME. (applause) I think it is important to recognize also

 the Federal University of São Paulo / Paulista School of